 If you are looking for the best protein powder for gaining weight, you’ve come to the right place!
-In this article, we will look at the top 5 protein based supplements that will help any hard gainer climb up the scale.
-Both weight gainers and protein powders will be considered.
-Safety is always my number one priority when suggesting supplements to my viewers.
+In this article, we look at the top five protein-based supplements that will help any hardgainer climb up the scale.
+We consider both weight gainers and protein powders.
+Safety is always my priority when recommending supplements to my viewers.
 As such, an emphasis will be placed on ingredients and potential side effects.

-While most are looking to shed weight, many are in fact trying to do the opposite.
+While most people want to shed weight, many are in fact trying to do the opposite.
 Some people have such a fast metabolism that no matter how much they eat, their weight remains the same.
 Furthermore, they face a lack of helpful information on the internet.

-With almost all health related resources geared towards weight loss, skinny people can feel like second class citizens.
-But the truth is that almost everyone would prefer to be underweight than overweight.
+With almost all health-related resources geared towards weight loss, skinny people can feel like second-class citizens.
+But the truth is that almost everyone would rather be underweight than overweight.
 In any case, many safe and effective options are available to help you bulk up.
-As a hardgainer myself, I understand the struggle of trying to gain weight too well.
+As a hardgainer, I understand too well the struggle of trying to gain weight.

-If you find yourself in this category, protein powders can be an excellent tool when consumed correctly.
-And lucky for you, protein powders and weight gainers are actually considered some of the safest products in supplement industry!
-The issue is that many weight gainers are ineffective, overpriced, or straight up dangerous to consume.
+If you fit in this category, protein powders can be an excellent tool when consumed correctly.
+And lucky for you, protein powders and weight gainers are considered some of the safest products in the supplement industry!
+The issue is that many weight gainers are ineffective, overpriced, or downright dangerous.
 Realizing this, I decided to research and test as many supplements as possible.
-I filtered out the bad ones and compiled a list of the 5 best weight gainer for skinny guys.
+I filtered out the bad ones and compiled a list of the five best weight gainers for skinny athletes.

-This article will provide everything you need to know about gaining weight with protein based supplements and dispel any concerns you may have.
+This article tells you everything you need to know about gaining weight with protein based supplements and dispels any concerns you may have.

 Top 5 Protein Powders for Weight Gain

 1. Optimum Nutrition Pro Gainer

 Most Effective Best Tasting